rails/rails/guides/source/active_record_querying.md

 => #<ActiveRecord::Relation> # all orders with status != :shipped
 ```

-These instace methods are created automatically and query whether the model has that value for the `status` enum:
+These instance methods are created automatically and query whether the model has that value for the `status` enum:

 ```irb
 irb> order = Order.shipped.first